MUSAM

 Four enrolled PhD students describe their research activities and experience in short storytelling videos, see here.

-Development of innovative HPC algorithms (BEM, FEM, multi-scale BEM-FEM models) for contact problems involving surface roughness and texture, friction, adhesion, wear, thermo-elasticity.
-Topological characterization of natural and artificial rough surfaces with experimental techniques.
+HPC algorithms (BEM, FEM, multi-scale BEM-FEM models) for contact problems involving surface roughness and texture, friction, adhesion, wear, thermo-elasticity; topological characterization of natural and artificial rough surfaces with experimental techniques.

 Contact mechanics of rough surfaces